- MIS Solutions

 The JDF schema is described as being XML but it’s actually XML with a twist because it has some non-standard XML characteristics that can make it a challenge to manipulate the JDF file with standard tools and technologies.
 But CIP4, under the leadership of Rainer Prosi, has recognised this and has been pushing the merits of XJDF (or JDF 2.0) for some time, with an official launch at Drupa this year.
 This version of JDF is pure XML and has taken a lot of the characteristics of the JDF 1.X whilst removing some of the duplicity and complexity.
 As much as everyone accepts that it makes technical sense, the challenge is for vendors in these difficult and challenging commercial times to commit more resource into supporting what is effectively a new format.

 We hear a lot about APIs these days and whether these are the future.
 But, whilst an API does offer an easy way to communicate, it still requires each vendor to create a proprietary connection each time.
-For example, we have an API that allows anyone with programming competence to communicate and interact with our MIS, but the APIs for every other MIS vendor will be fundamentally different to ours, and the connections therefore couldn’t be used again.
+For example, we have an API for both of our MIS solutions, which allow anyone with programming competence to communicate and interact with them.
+But the APIs for every other MIS vendor will be fundamentally different to ours, and the connections therefore couldn’t be used again.

 HP’s PrintOS also uses an API and requires those that want to collaborate in this environment to write a specific interface for it.
 Whether this could ultimately be a replacement for JDF, I doubt very much.